GoldenMariaNova/OOT-MM-Models/README.md

 **Unesag** : https://www.youtube.com/@Unesag

 _Do NOT use any of these models for any commercial use.
-The characters and most of their resources belong to **Nintendo**._
+The characters and most of their resources belongs to **Nintendo**._